elstr/user-management/README.md

 # User Management System
-This is a small user and groups management system.
+This is a small users and groups management system.
 Relies on ReactJS & Redux.
 For testing I'm using Enzyme.

 ## Usage